joelspadin/keyboard-latency-tester/README.md

 For step 2, it records the time before and after the call to change the GPIO and uses the average.
 The potential error +/- that average value is recorded in a second column for each sample.

-For step 4, it uses the event timestamp reported by the OS, so it isn't affected by how long it takes to handle each event.
+For step 4, it uses the event timestamp reported by the OS, so it isn't affected by how long the script takes to handle each event.

 ## Hardware Setup

 This project uses identical hardware to [LagBox](https://hci.ur.de/projects/latency/howto).

-- Rasbperry Pi
+- Rasbperry Pi (with wireless if you want to test Bluetooth latency)
 - A817 optocoupler (or equivalent)
 - 150 ohm resistor